 PwC are not guaranteeing any job placements and are not acting as a recruitment agent, they will however be providing guidance and training on how to enhance employability skills and share videos with key client judges who are looking for top talent.
-If possible, PwC will assist in arranging a local internship opportunity.

 7 Steps to entering the competition